 ‘Double’ skill – 30.000 gps.

-- Tiers 1-3 are limited to one double skillduring the tournament;
+- Tiers 1-3 are limited to one double skill;

-- Tier 4 may have more than one double skill;
+- Tier 4-6 may have two double skills;

-O skill “Piling On“ will be used according to CRP – no re-rolls are required to activate the skill.
+“Piling On“ skill will be used according to Blood Bowl 2016 – roll is required to activate the skill.

 TIME & CLOCK

-Each round will have the duration of 2h15m.
+Each round will have the duration of 2h30m.

-The clock for each round will be exhibited in big screen.
-Also, each game of the round will have a chessclock for coaches to divide the time pool: this way, each player will have 1h07m30s to play his turns, deploys and other rolls.
+The clock for each round will be shown in big screen.
+Also, each game of the round will have a chessclock for coaches to divide the time pool: this way, each player will have 1h15m to play his turns, deploys and other rolls.

 The round ends when the time on the big screen ends.
 After that, any roll or play will not be considered, and the score will be the one at the moment of the end of the round.

-If, by any chance, the time on the chessclock exceeds the time on the big screen, this last one will prevail: to keep the track of time faithfull, it is recommended that the chessclock never stops, even in the case of referee intervention.
-It is also recommended for the coaches to check the time exhibited on the big screen.
+If, by any chance, the time on the chessclock exceeds the time on the big screen, the latter will prevail: to keep the track of time faithfully, it is recommended that the chessclock never stops, even in the case of referee intervention.
+Thus, it is also recommended for the coaches to check the time shown on the big screen.

 If any problem occurs with a chessclock, this should be reported as soon as possible to a tournament staff or referee.

 After the pairings are drawn, if both coaches are ready, they can make the pre-match rolls and deploys before the clock starts.
-Starting the first turn – or Blitz! –before the beginning of the round is forbidden.
+Nonetheless, it’s not allowed to start the first turn – or Blitz! – before the beginning of the round.

 In an eventual delay of a coach to the table, the time of the delay will be subtracted to his time pool.
 If it exceeds the 15m, the waiting coach will also start the match winning by 1-0, and can choose, without any roll, to start kicking or receiving.

-Each coach must use the dices offered at the tournament, and dices disposed at each table by the tournament organization.
+Each coach must use the dices offered at the tournament, and dices placed at each table by the tournament organization.

-Coaches must share dices, if one of them so requires.
+Coaches must share dices, if required by either coach.

 If both coaches agree, they can alter the rules below.
 If any change is made, coherence must be followed until the end of the match, or until both agree to cancel the alterations made: